 This testimonial includes a description of this patient’s actual medical results.
 Those results may not be typical or expected for the particular disease type described in this testimonial.
 You should not expect to experience these results.

 View CTCA treatment results for colorectal cancer

 In May 2006, I was 48 and busy living life to the fullest.
-I was working, enjoying life with my bride Kim, and spending my spare time woodworking, fishing, deer hunting, doing yard work, and fundraising.
-I knew something wasn’t right though when I started to pass blood in my stool.
-I went directly to Kim, and told her.
+I was working, enjoying life with my bride, Kim, and spending my spare time woodworking, fishing, deer hunting, doing yard work and fundraising.
+I knew something wasn’t right, though, when I started to pass blood in my stool.
+I went directly to Kim and told her.
 As a registered nurse, she immediately went into action and started making phone calls to the appropriate medical agencies.
 This led to me to urgent care.
 I then had a colonoscopy and was diagnosed with colon cancer.

-After a few days of initial testing, Kim and I met with our oncologist, Dr. Levin, and I began chemotherapy that day.
+After a few days of initial testing, Kim and I met with my oncologist, and I began chemotherapy that day.
 From the get-go, my CTCA care team was on the same page as I was.
 They invited me to have a say in my treatment, and I was never given a time limit.
 Instead, I was given hope and a commitment that they’d fight with me.
 I chose to fight at CTCA.

 Kim and I found the Mother Standard® of care at CTCA to be comforting, and also the fact that all of us at CTCA were either cancer patients or caregivers.
 We were all in the same boat and there for each other.

 In August 2007, after 15 months, 78 chemotherapy treatments, countless CT and PET scans, enough blood work to last a lifetime, three inpatient stays, having my lungs drained, several blood transfusions, and hundreds, if not a few thousand, hours spent at CTCA, my medical oncologist and his nurse told us I had completed my treatment.
 Today, I return to CTCA for checkups annually.